Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 ### [Console App Strings and Integers Submission Assignment(try/catch)](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/ConsoleAppStringsAndIntegersSubmissionAssignment)
 - Created a list of integers.
 - Asked the user for a input to divide each number in the list by.
-- Created a loop that takes each interger in the list, divides it by the number the user entered, and displays the result to the screen.
+- Created a loop that takes each integer in the list, divides it by the number the user entered, and displays the result to the screen.
 - Tested for 0 division error and if the input was a string error.
 - Then set up a try/catch statement to catch these errors.
 -  Looped back around with a while loop to ask again for an input that can be used in the division code.